browserengineering/book/book/intro.md

 improve rather than abandon and replace.
 And since the character of the web itself is highly decentralized, the use cases met by browsers are to a significant extent _not determined_ by the companies “owning” or “controlling” a particular browser.
-Other people---you---can contribute ideas and proposals and implementations.
+Other people---including you---can and do contribute ideas, proposals, and implementations.

 What's amazing is that, despite the scale and the pace and the complexity, there is still plenty of room to contribute.
 Every browser today is open-source, which